Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 > **📱 Viewing on mobile?**
 > * **Direct Link:** [Click here to open your UPI app](https://upi.pe/ameenshahcheerangan-1@okicici?pn=Ameen+Sha+C)
-> * **Manual Scan:** Take a screenshot of the QR code above and upload it directly inside your UPI app (GPay, PhonePe, Paytm, etc.).---
+> * **Manual Scan:** Take a screenshot of the QR code above and upload it directly inside your UPI app (GPay, PhonePe, Paytm, etc.).

+---
 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.